brown-ivl/brown-ivl.github.io/blogs/bittersweet.md

 affiliations:
   - ""
 ---

-# The flavor of the bittersweet lesson for computer vision

-Srinath Sridhar

 Vincent Sitzmann recently wrote a blog post on [the Flavor of the Bitter Lesson for Computer Vision](https://www.vincentsitzmann.com/blog/bitter_lesson_of_cv/).
 In it, he argues that computer vision, as we know it today, might go away, and what’s left of it might become part of end-to-end perception-action models.
 This post is timely, and reflects the conversations that many of us in the community have been having.